 13th Hour – Tales from Light to Midnight

 From light tales of legends and love to dark stories of ancient beasts and angry wives, 13th Hour will delight you, mystify you and perhaps make you cringe.

 13th Hour ticks through 17 tales to explore such questions as…

 - Can you dream forever?

-- What is it really like having Zeus for your boss?
+- What is it really like working for the gods?

 - What would you do for love?
 Or for revenge?